 Community service is one of the founding principles of all fraternities and sororities.
 No matter what your service interests may be, you’ll find ways to be a part of both “hands-on” service and fundraising as part of the La Verne Greek community.

 Scholarship and Academics

 The university’s Greek system values high scholarship and academic excellence.
 La Verne Greeks pride themselves on maintaining GPAs consistently above their non-Greek peers and provide scholastic assistance through tutoring and group study sessions to help members maintain academic eligibility requirements for membership.

-Offering a break from the demands of the classroom is one of the benefits of the Greek community.
-Throughout the year, fraternities and sororities participate in many social events such as Athletic events, all-Greek mixers, cookouts, and spring formals.
-These events not only allow fraternity and sorority members to spend time with their chapters, but also gives them the opportunity to socialize with other Greeks.
+Breaks from the demands of the classroom are important, too.
+Throughout the year, fraternities and sororities sponsor social events, all-Greek mixers, cookouts, and formals.
+These events allow fraternity and sorority members to spend time with their chapters and others.